an9wer/binhost/README.rst

 Binhost
 =======

-This repos is used for self-maintained Gentoo binhost, in order to "build once and install anywhere".
+This repos is used for maintaining a binhost (a.k.a. binary package host)

 Motivation
 ----------

-I have Gentoo installed on my laptop, every time when I update the system, there is a significant workload on the hardware components.
-I also maintain several servers, with Gentoo installed.
-It is quite a problem that the system update consumes hardware resources a lot, especially when there are other services running at the same time.

-Thus, I built up a binhost server, working as a binary-package builder for all my Gentoo machines.
-System update of Gentoo is no longer painful, as I can update it much like other binary distributions (e.g. Debian, Fedora, Arch) and enjoy all the benefits of Gentoo.
+Gentoo is my daily driver.
+When it comes to system updates, packages have to be built from source, which demands a lot of hardware resources: the CPU works on a high load to compile source codes, the SSD is busy on reading and writing temporary files during the compilation, the memory is filled with caches for those temporary files.
+As a result, while the system update is in progress, I have limited hardware resources available for other tasks.
+Thus, I decided to employ a binhost to compile packages and generate binary files.
+After that, I can update the system much like other Linux distributions, by simply downloading binary packages from remote server and unpacking them into my local system.